EceSenaEtoglu/EceSenaEtoglu/README.md

 - Developed a **reproducible speaker verification pipeline** with Hugging Face and WeSpeaker models.
 Delivered detailed benchmarking with **ROC/DET curves, EER, minDCF**, and subgroup analyses by gender, language, and utterance duration.

 ### 🔬 Guest Researcher (Voluntary) — Health NLP Lab, University of Tübingen (Remote) *(09/2024 – Present)*
 - Initiated collaboration after Erasmus semester to continue research in **factuality of LLMs** in the embedding space.
-Contributed to a **top NLP venue main conference submission* as second author, my very first research experience.
+Contributed to the **main track of a leading NLP venue** as second author, my very first research experience.
 Continuing voluntary collaboration, gaining mentorship from senior NLP researchers.

 ### 🌍 Backend Developer Intern — Ouva (US, Remote) *(02/2024 – 04/2024)*
-- Developed a **custom health check** using Spring Boot Actuator.
+- Developed a custom health check using Spring Boot Actuator.
 Integrated **Docker Compose** for consistent multi-service management.
 Optimized **GraphQL data retrieval** with cursor-based pagination, improving performance on large datasets.